Campus of the University of Arkansas: Mullins Library

 David W. Mullins Library is located in the center of campus.
 It is the second largest library in the state of Arkansas next to the Clinton Presidential Library.
 It contains 4 floors of information in almost every kind of modern medium.
 This includes several special archives related to Arkansas history.
 It is named after David Wiley Mullins, who was the president of the university from 1960 to 1974 (its second longest serving president), and helped create the University of Arkansas System, brokering a series of mergers.

 Arkansas Union

-The Arkansas Union, (sometimes referred to simply as the union) is at the center of campus and student life.
-It contains a large computer lab with over 70 computers, coffee shop (RZ's) that also hosts various cultural events, movie theater, auditorium, ball room, food court, text book & regular book store, Razorback paraphernalia shop, bus station, post office, student run radio station, KXUA 88.3FM, and several other small stores and offices.
+The Arkansas Union (sometimes referred to simply as the union) is at the center of campus and student life.
+It contains a large computer lab with over 70 computers, a coffee shop (Hill Coffee Co.), the campus multicultural center, movie theater, auditorium, ballroom, food court, bus station, post office, offices for student government and student organizations, a satellite campus recreation center, and several other small stores and offices.
 The entire building has wireless internet access and a student technology center that loans laptops out to students, free of charge.